JiuweiW/Solution_Reference/README.md

-# Practice_Git
+# Daily_Record
-This repo is used for  myself to practice git
+This repo is used to record daily tasks or schedule etc.....